Grupo Aeroportuario del Pacífico, S.A.B. de C.V. research snapshot

 information Richness

 A-level information richness.
-GAP has a long public record on the NYSE and BMV, quarterly earnings releases, passenger traffic updates, Master Development Program disclosures, SEC filings, and meaningful third-party coverage.
+GAP has a long public record on the NYSE and BMV, quarterly earnings releases, monthly passenger traffic updates, Master Development Program disclosures, SEC filings, and meaningful third-party coverage, now including the 2Q26 report issued July 13, 2026.

 bias Check

-The main AI bias risk is to treat concession airports as bond-like cash machines and under-weight tariff regulation, traffic softness, FX translation, hurricane and tourism shocks in Jamaica, elevated capital spending, and a PE near 21x that leaves limited room for disappointment.
+The main AI bias risk is to treat concession airports as bond-like cash machines and under-weight negative traffic momentum, tariff regulation, peso appreciation against the dollar, the large CBX goodwill and debt step-up, Jamaica tourism and hurricane shocks, and a trailing PE near 21x that leaves limited room for disappointment.

 ai Confidence

-High for FY2025 peso financials, share count, market-cap arithmetic, and stated technical inputs.
-Medium for multi-year scenarios because traffic, tariffs, FX, debt service, and Mexico or Jamaica macro conditions can change.
+High for 2Q26 and 6M26 peso financials, the CBX share count of 595.02 million, market-cap arithmetic, and stated technical inputs.
+Medium for multi-year scenarios because traffic, tariffs, FX, debt service, CBX integration, and Mexico or Jamaica macro conditions can change.

 investment Certainty